The real-time event tracker I want

 Why not full analytics platforms

-PostHog, Amplitude, and Mixpanel excel at historical insights: funnels, cohorts, retention.
+Tools like PostHog, Amplitude, and Mixpanel are great at historical analysis.
+Funnels, cohorts, retention, all of that.

 Why not webhook debugging tools